romain-gilliotte/timeslot-dag/README.md

 # If you consider using this project

 Did you consider using any of the other alternatives?
+They are likely to be better maintained!

 The most well-known are:

 - [Going native](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) - JavaScript Date objects represent a single moment in time in a platform-independent format.
 - [Luxon](https://moment.github.io/luxon/) - A powerful, modern, and friendly wrapper for Javascript dates and times.